MarkLee7925/Optical-Interconnection-Network/README.md

 ## Datasets:

-The .csv file used in this project contains 640 performance measurements.
+The .csv file used in this project contains 640 samples, each indicating a performance measurement.
 Additional information about each feature can be found in the optical_data_features.txt file.
 Both files are located in the data folder.

-## Model:
+## Results:

-This project utilizes a Deep Neural Network (DNN).
+This project utilizes a Deep Neural Network (DNN) to predict the Channel Utilization trends.
+The original dataset contains 640 samples.
+However, 10 of them were outliers in that those samples indicated the Channel Utilization (dependent variable) was over 100%.

+The actual results are illustrated and found in the cleaned version of the project (Optical_Interconnection_Network_DNN_cleaned.ipynb).
+However the original, raw dataset was used to illustrate the effects of random noise and interference in a seperate script (Optical_Interconnection_Network_DNN_original.ipynb).

 ## References: